183rd Rifle Division: Counterstroke at Soltsy

 At this time the LVI Motorized Corps of 4th Panzer Group, supported by infantry of the I Army Corps, was advancing along the Luga axis through Soltsy toward Novgorod.
-The 8th Panzer Division, in the vanguard, penetrated 30-40km along the Shimsk road and reached the town of Soltsy late on July 13.
+The 8th Panzer Division, in the vanguard, penetrated 30–40 km along the Shimsk road and reached the town of Soltsy late on July 13.
 Here it was halted by spirited resistance from the 177th Rifle Division and the 10th Mechanized Corps, skilfully exploiting the difficult terrain.
 By nightfall the panzers found themselves isolated from the 3rd Motorized Division to its left and the 3rd SS Totenkopf Division lagging in the rear.

 Alert for opportunities to strike back, the STAVKA ordered a counterstroke against the overexposed German force.
 This was communicated to Marshal K. Ye.
 Voroshilov, who in turn directed 11th Army to attack along the Soltsy-Dno axis with two shock groups.
 The northern group consisted of the 10th Mechanized's 21st Tank Division and the two divisions of 16th Rifle Corps, with reinforcements.
 The southern group consisted of the 183rd, 182nd, and 180th Rifle Divisions, gathered together under 22nd Rifle Corps, and was to attack 8th Panzer from the east, with Karapetyan's men moving directly on Soltsy.
 The assault, launched in oppressive 32 degree C summer heat and massive clouds of dust, caught 8th Panzer and 3rd Motorized totally by surprise.
 The two divisions were soon isolated from one another and 8th Panzer was forced to fight a costly battle in encirclement for four days.
 It also disrupted the German offensive plans by forcing 4th Panzer Group to divert 3rd SS from the Kingisepp and Luga axes to rescue the beleaguered panzer division.
 In his memoirs the commander of LVI Corps, Gen. E. von Manstein, wrote:

 Our corps' position at that moment was hardly an enviable one, and we could not help wondering whether we had taken rather too great a risk this time...
 As matters stood, the only course open to us was to pull 8 Panzer Division back through [S]oltsy to escape the encirclement that now threatened...
 The next days proved critical, with the enemy straining every nerve to keep up his encirclement and throwing in, besides his rifle divisions, two armoured divisions enjoying strong artillery and air support.
 8 Panzer Division nevertheless managed to break through [S]oltsy to the west and re-group, despite having to be temporarily supplied from the air.